 The three villages of Mont Tremblant

-The City of Mont-Tremblant is comprised of three separate sectors or ‘villages’.
+The City of Mont-Tremblant is divided into three separate areas referred to as ‘villages’.
 Each of the three villages of Mont Tremblant has its own unique set of characteristics and is quite different from the other.

-In 2002 four municipalities merged, St. Jovite, Saint-Jovite Parrish, Mont Tremblant, and Lac-Tremblant-Nord, to became the City of Mont-Tremblant.
-Several years later Lac-Tremblant-Nord separated and became its own municipality.
+In 2002, the municipalities of St. Jovite, Saint-Jovite Parrish, Mont Tremblant, and Lac-Tremblant-Nord merged and became the City of Mont-Tremblant.
+Several years later Lac-Tremblant-Nord separated from the City of Mont-Tremblant and became its own municipality.
 Today the town of Mont-Tremblant is made up of three sectors, the Resort, the Old Village, and Downtown, formerly Saint-Jovite.

 The Resort Village